Updated on October 25, 2016 10:37:53 AM EDT

-August’s Consumer Confidence Index (CCI) was today’s only relevant economic data, coming at 10:00 AM ET.
-The Conference Board announced a reading of 101.1 that was well above the 97.0 that was forecasted.
-This means surveyed consumers felt much better about their own financial and employment situations this month than many had thought.
-Because rising confidence usually translates into stronger levels of consumer spending, this was bad news for bonds and mortgage rates.
-Fortunately, this is a non-governmental report that is considered to be only moderately important to the markets.
+Today’s only economic data was Octobers Consumer Confidence Index (CCI) at 10:00 AM ET.
+The Conference Board announced a reading of 98.6 that fell short of the 100.8 that was forecasted.
+It was also a sizable decline from September’s revised reading of 103.5, indicating that surveyed consumers were much less optimistic about their own financial situations this month than they were last month.
+Because waning confidence usually translates into weaker levels of consumer spending, this is good news for bonds and mortgage rates.